grammophone/Grammophone.DataAccess.SqlServer.Search/README.md

 # Grammophone.DataAccess.SqlServer.Search
-This library converts Google-like search syntax to SQL Server 'CONTAINS/CONTAINSTABLE' full-text-search syntax.
+This .NET Framework library converts Google-like search syntax to SQL Server 'CONTAINS/CONTAINSTABLE' full-text-search syntax.
 It uses the [Irony Language Implementation Kit](https://github.com/IronyProject/Irony) and it is based on the article [A Google-like Full Text Search](http://www.sqlservercentral.com/articles/Full-Text+Search+(2008)/64248/) by Michael Coles.
 This library contains extra options, corrections, improvements and updates for the newest Irony version.